mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/historical-overview.md

   medieval universities, a favorite teaching method was the academic disputation.
 Abelard's *Sic et Non* is the ancestor of these medieval disputations.

+## Ibn Rushd (Averroes) (1126–1198)

+* Throughout his life Averroeshad to defend philosophy against attacks from conservative Muslims.
+In response to al-Ghazali's *Incoherence of the philosophers* he wrote a book called *Incoherence of the incoherence*, defending the right of human reason to investigate matters of theology.
+He also wrote a treatise, *The harmony of philosophy and religion*.
+Is the study of philosophy, he asks, allowed or prohibited by Islamic law?
+His answer is that it is prohibited for the simple faithful, but for those with the appropriate intellectual power (MK: who is to judge that?), it is positively obligatory, provided they keep it to themselves and do not communicate it to others (MK: excellent!).
+* Averroes' most important contribution to the development of philosophy was the series of commentaries—38 in total—that we wrote on the works of Aristotle.